aammd/Habitat_Filtering/MS/OrgSize.md

 bacterial diversity in the form of Operational Taxonomic Units (OTUs).
 We sampled macroinvertebrates by thoroughly rinsing each bromeliad and filtering the water through 1mm and 180μm mesh.
-These mesh sizes have been shown to separate macro invertebrates from both coarse detritus and fine particulate organic matter, facilitating their collection [@Romero2010].
+These mesh sizes have been shown to separate macroinvertebrates from both coarse detritus and fine particulate organic matter, facilitating their collection [@Romero2010].
 We identified macroinvertebrates to morphospecies.
 **Homogenized communities**: We created homogenized communities of